valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 The following breaking changes were introduced:

 * **Remove context**
   Valtimo no longer uses 'contexts'.
-As a result of this, the admin menu 'Context' has been removed.
+As a result of this, the admin menu 'Contexts' has been removed.

 * **Breaking change2**